Recognize Your Nurse

 We participate in this award program to honor outstanding nurses.
 All nurses (LPN, RN, and Advance Practice Nurses) who provide direct patient care in any department or clinic are eligible to be nominated for a DAISY Award.

-Nomination forms are available at our nurses' stations, the nursing administration office, human resources, The Light Center for Public Health, and our clinics in Grinnell, Victor and Deer Creek Health Center in Toledo.
+Nomination forms are available at our nurses' stations, the nursing administration office, human resources and our clinics in Grinnell and Montezuma.
 Completed forms may be turned into the general admissions desk at the hospital or clinic.
 They may also be sent via email.

 The 100 Great Iowa Nurses program has launched its annual application process in Iowa.
 This program identifies 100 outstanding nurses every year whose courage, competence and commitment to patients and the nursing profession stand out above all others.
 These nurses go above and beyond to contribute significantly to the profession of nursing.
 This program provides patients, coworkers, industry professionals, friends and family members the opportunity to recognize exceptional nurses in their communities.